High-electron-mobility transistor: Applications

+The applications of HEMTs include microwave and millimeter wave communications, imaging, radar, radio astronomy, and power switching.
+They are found in many types of equipment ranging from cellphones, power supply adapters and DBS receivers to radio astronomy and electronic warfare systems such as radar systems.
+Numerous companies worldwide develop, manufacture, and sell HEMT-based devices in the form of discrete transistors, as 'monolithic microwave integrated circuits' (MMICs), or within power switching integrated circuits.

+HEMTs are suitable for applications where high gain and low noise at high frequencies are required, as they have shown current gain to frequencies greater than 600 GHz and power gain to frequencies greater than 1THz.
+Gallium nitride based HEMTs are used as power switching transistors for voltage converter applications due to their low on-state resistances, low switching losses, and high breakdown strength.
+These gallium nitride enhanced voltage converter applications include AC adapters, which benefit from smaller package sizes due to the power circuitry requiring smaller passive electronic components.

 History

 The invention of the high-electron-mobility transistor (HEMT) is usually attributed to physicist Takashi Mimura (三村 高志), while working at Fujitsu in Japan.
 The basis for the HEMT was the GaAs (gallium arsenide) MOSFET (metal–oxide–semiconductor field-effect transistor), which Mimura had been researching as an alternative to the standard silicon (Si) MOSFET since 1977.
-He conceived the HEMT in Spring 1979, when he read about a modulated-doped heterojunction superlattice developed at Bell Labs in the United States, by Ray Dingle, Arthur Gossard and Horst Störmer who filed a patent in April 1978.
+He conceived the HEMT in the spring of 1979, when he read about a modulated-doped heterojunction superlattice developed at Bell Labs in the United States, by Ray Dingle, Arthur Gossard and Horst Störmer who filed a patent in April 1978.
 Mimura filed a patent disclosure for a HEMT in August 1979, and then a patent later that year.
 The first demonstration of a HEMT device, the D-HEMT, was presented by Mimura and Satoshi Hiyamizu in May 1980, and then they later demonstrated the first E-HEMT in August 1980.

 Independently, Daniel Delagebeaudeuf and Tranc Linh Nuyen, while working at Thomson-CSF in France, filed a patent for a similar type of field-effect transistor in March 1979.
 It also cites the Bell Labs patent as an influence.
 The first demonstration of an "inverted" HEMT was presented by Delagebeaudeuf and Nuyen in August 1980.

 One of the earliest mentions of a GaN-based HEMT is in the 1993 Applied Physics Letters article, by Khan et al. Later, in 2004, P.D.
 Ye and B. Yang et al demonstrated a GaN (gallium nitride) metal–oxide–semiconductor HEMT (MOS-HEMT).
 It used atomic layer deposition (ALD) aluminum oxide (Al2O3) film both as a gate dielectric and for surface passivation.

-Conceptual analysis

-HEMTs are heterojunctions.
-This means that the semiconductors used have dissimilar band gaps.
-For instance, silicon has a band gap of 1.1 electron volts (eV), while germanium has a band gap of 0.67 eV.
-When a heterojunction is formed, the conduction band and valence band throughout the material must bend in order to form a continuous level.